 You will also want to adjust the DC and AC sides of your fuse/breaker boxes for the additional components you are adding.
 Your batteries will feed directly to the DC parts of your electric system.
 For the AC side, the power starts at the batteries, flows through the inverter, goes to the AC fuse box, and then to the various points in your RV.

 Running the Numbers

-Setup costs for a solar system this big are big.
+Setup costs for a solar system this big are considerable.
 You can expect to pay over $10,000 to run your air conditioner and all the other components together.
-The ideal setup would need:
+The ideal setup for a 13,500BTU unit would need:

-- 3 or more solar panels that are at least 400 watts
+- Seven or more solar panels that are at least 400 watts

 - A 4,000-watt inverter since over 3,000 watts can be running at one time

 - An expected project cost of well over $10,000